 2. Any of various insects, especially book lice and silverfish, that infest books and feed on the paste in the bindings.

 The last time I blogged, I talked about emptiness, didn’t I?
 Tonight, then, is full of avidity.
 June starts the rainy season and it opens up my mind to do a little more thinking.
-This is the best time to curl up in bed and read books you crave like an ice cream last summer!
+This is the best time to curl up in bed and read books we crave like an ice cream last summer!

 Let me go straight to your shelves.
 We’ll be talking about books here!